 Not every commercial construction company knows the ins and outs of architectural design, especially if they don’t offer design-build services.
 Regardless of the size of your structure, the team needs to have at least a basic understanding of architecture.

-Without the knowledge of these fundamentals, you could end up with structural issues that don’t need local code or could end up needing costly repairs.
+Without the knowledge of these fundamentals, you could end up with structural issues that don’t meet local code or could end up needing costly repairs.
 What’s worse, your building project could be unsafe for visitors and employees, increasing your liability as a business owner.

 The construction company will likely rely on a network of teams all working together to get the job done.
 How the company communicates with those teams will directly impact the success of your project, and you need to ask about their management style upfront.